ntrezowan/the-plain/_posts/2020-5-27-encrypt-ec2-ebs-root-volume-in-aws.md

 	d.
 Verify that the snapshot is encrypted with the KMS key

-5. Create a new encrypted volume from the encrypted snapshot
+5. Create a new encrypted volume from the encrypted snapshot and attach to the instance

 	a.
-Go to Snapshots, select the encrypted snapshot, and select `Action > Create Volume`
+Go to `EC2 > Snapshots`, choose the encrypted snapshot, and select `Action > Create Volume`

 	b.
 Name it `ec2name-encrypted-volume`, check the AZ (both EC2 and Volume needs to be in the same AZ), and `Master Key`